Julian Sands’ phone shows movement the day he was reported missing in California

-Actor Julian Sands’ phone shows movement the day he was reported missing in California mountains
+Julian Sands: Actor’s phone shows movement the day he was reported missing in California mountains

-The US authorities said phone pings appeared to show the actor ‘heading to the Mount Baldy area’ on January 15
+US authorities said phone pings appeared to show the actor ‘heading to the Mount Baldy area’ on 15 January

 The phone belonging to British actor Julian Sands appears to show he was on the move heading into a mountainous area in southern California on the day he was reported missing.